serteal/DenoisingAutoencoders/README.md

 ## Overview

 ### Denoising AutoEncoders (DAE)
-DAEs are [AutoEncoder](https://en.wikipedia.org/wiki/Autoencoder#:~:text=An%20autoencoder%20is%20a%20type,to%20ignore%20signal%20%E2%80%9Cnoise%E2%80%9D.) model trained to perform a denoising task.
+DAEs are [AutoEncoder](https://en.wikipedia.org/wiki/Autoencoder#:~:text=An%20autoencoder%20is%20a%20type,to%20ignore%20signal%20%E2%80%9Cnoise%E2%80%9D.) models trained to perform a denoising task.
 The model takes a partially corrupted input data and learns to clean and output the cleaned data.

 Through the denoising task, the model learns the input distribution and produces latent representations that are robust to corruptions.
 The latent representations extracted from the model can be useful for a variety of downstream tasks.
 One can: